-This topic describes the specifications of standard master-replica instances of Apsaradb for Redis Community Standard Edition, such as the memory capacity, number of concurrent connections to each instance, maximum internal bandwidth, and queries per second (QPS) reference value.
+This topic describes the specifications of standard master-replica cluster instances of ApsaraDB for Redis Community Edition.
+These specifications include the memory capacity, the maximum number of connections to each instance, maximum internal bandwidth, and queries per second (QPS) reference value.

-- If network resources are sufficient, Apsaradb for Redis instances do not have bandwidth limits.
-However, if network resources are insufficient, the limits in the above table take effect.
+- If network resources are sufficient, the bandwidth is unlimited.
+However, if network resources are insufficient, the limit on maximum internal bandwidth takes effect.

-- The bandwidth value in the table represents the bandwidth of the instance, that is, the total bandwidth of all shards or nodes in the instance.
+- The bandwidth value in the table refers to the bandwidth of the instance.
+It is the sum of bandwidth of all shards or nodes on the instance.

-- The bandwidth in the table is the internal bandwidth of the Redis instance.
-The Internet bandwidth is determined by the internal bandwidth and is limited by the bandwidth of the connection between the Redis instance and the client.
-We recommend that you connect to the instance over an internal network to maximize its performance.
+- The bandwidth listed in the table is the internal bandwidth of the ApsaraDB for Redis instance.
+The Internet bandwidth is determined by the internal bandwidth and is limited by the bandwidth of the connection between the instance and a client.
+We recommend that you connect to the instance over an internal network to maximize the performance.

-- The following example explains the maximum number of new connections per second: If the maximum number of new connections per second of an instance is 10000, the actual number of concurrent connections at the Nth second after the instance starts to run is 12000, at the (N+1)th second, the actual number of concurrent connections is 22000, then the number of new connections within that second is 22000-12000=10000, which is not greater than the maximum number of new connections per second.
+- The following example explains the maximum number of new connections that can be added per second: The maximum number of new connections per second of an instance is 10,000.
+The maximum number of connections is 50,000.
+The actual number of connections at the Nth second after the instance starts to run is 12,000.
+Then, at the (N+1)th second, the number of connections is 22,000 (12,000 + 10,000).

 - Why is the actual bandwidth of my instance different from the bandwidth described

 The bandwidth of some instance types may be adjusted after the upgrades are complete.
 If the bandwidth of your instance is different from that described in this topic, you can change configurations and select the same specifications as that of your instance to update the bandwidth.
 You are not charged for the same specifications.
 For more information, see Change specifications.